bluss/rfcs/text/0000-composable-internal-iteration.md

 Add iterator methods `fold_while` and `rfold_while` that generalize the existing methods `all`, `any`, `find`, `position`, `fold` and `rposition` methods.
-Iterators can provide a specific traversal implementation only once.
-Iterators can also provide `rfold_while` to have the same search and fold methods improved through their reversed version as well.
+Iterators can provide one specific traversal implementation for all of them.
+Iterators can additionally implement `rfold_while` to have the same search and fold methods improved through their reversed iterator as well.

 # Motivation
 [motivation]: #motivation